DjangoGirls/tutorial/en/django_start_project/README.md

 ![It worked!](images/it_worked2.png)

-While the web server is running, you won't see a new command-line prompt to enter additonal commands.
+While the web server is running, you won't see a new command-line prompt to enter additional commands.
 The terminal will accept new text but will not execute new commands.
 This is because the web server continuously runs in order to listen for incoming requests.

 > We reviewed how web servers work in the <b>How the Internet works</b> chapter.